marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 * **For flexibility**: try SpeedBump's free app.
 * **For advanced customization**: explore feature-rich apps like Opal, ScreenZen, or Clearspace.

 Remember that platforms like Instagram, TikTok, Twitter/X, and Reddit employ thousands of engineers specifically to maximize your engagement.
 Feeling challenged when limiting usage is normal - these apps are designed to be addictive.
-Implementing timers and boundaries will help you regain control and focus on what truly matters in your life.
+Timers and boundaries will help you regain control and focus on what truly matters in your life.

 This article lists over 30 ideas!
 Now it's up to you to take action.
 Write a list of what you want to try, place it on your bathroom's mirror, and track how well they're working for you.